marda-alliance/metadata_extractors_schema/docs/source/index.rst

 Contents
 ````````
-The repository contains two user-facing schemas:
+The repository contains a schema two user-facing classes:

-- The |FileType|_ schema, used to specify the types of files passed to the extractors by users.
+- The |FileType|_ class, used to specify the types of files passed to the extractors by users.
-- The |Extractor|_ schema, used to specify the download, installation, and usage instructions, allowing for machine execution of the defined extractor/parser code, as well as a list of :class:`FileTypes` compatible with the :class:`Extractor`.
+- The |Extractor|_ class, used to specify the download, installation, and usage instructions, allowing for machine execution of the defined extractor/parser code, as well as a list of :class:`FileTypes` compatible with the :class:`Extractor`.

 .. toctree::